 For Anxiety and Stress: “Sertraline has literally changed my life.
 I took months to start over fear of side effects but once I took a stand and made that jump it has changed my life.
 The first few weeks are hard ( headaches, fatigue, bad stomach, increased anxiety) but honestly push through it and when it kicks in it’s worth it.
 I’ve found myself controlling my thoughts better, sleeping better and just overall in a better mood.
 I haven’t felt this good in over 10 years after struggling with anxiety and panic attacks.
 I also recommend downloading the DARE app.
 Good luck warriors”

 For Borderline Personality Disorder: “Started Zoloft for Borderline Personality Disorder a year ago.
 Took a few months to get used to the feeling being on it.
-It has helped stabilize my mood greatly but I do go through periods of time where everything feels surreal or like every sensation feels very different, especially during sex.
+It has helped stabilize my mood greatly but I do go through periods of time where everything feels surreal or like every sensation feels very different, especially during intimate moments.
 It seems to come in waves and then normalize again.”

 Zoloft (sertraline) for Post Traumatic Stress Disorder: “Zoloft made me not care about anything.
 I wasn’t happy, I wasn’t sad, I was just numb and indifferent.
 I didn’t like that and went off.”